 Mercedes Benz

-The logo of Mercedes Benz, a three-pointed star in the middle of a circle, has become a symbol for reliable transport.
+The logo of Mercedes-Benz, a three-pointed star in the middle of a circle, has become a symbol for reliable transport.
 Though the brand also offers trucks and buses, the logo has also become synonymous with luxury in some countries.
+The geometric precision of the star shows engineering excellence, while the circle conveys unity and global reach.

 Coca-Cola

-A few years go, Google changed its wordmark from serif to sans serif while retaining its multi-color palette.
+A few years ago, Google changed its wordmark from serif to sans serif while retaining its multi-color palette.
 The font change made it look more modern and sleek.
+The playful colors reflect creativity and innovation, while the clean typography signals accessibility and ease of use.

 Adidas